Chinese Lantern Plant | The Red Lantern of Obon

 Basic Information

-• Appearance: Physalis grows to a height of 50–80 cm with upright stems.
-It produces small white flowers in summer, which transform into lantern-shaped calyces by autumn.
-These calyces encase a red fruit, giving the plant its characteristic appearance.
+- Appearance: The plant grows to a height of about 50–80 cm, with upright stems.
+It produces small white flowers in summer, and in autumn the calyx swells into a lantern shape, enclosing a red fruit that contains seeds.

 Cultural Significance Around the World

-Physalis plays significant cultural roles in various regions, including Japan, China, and Europe.
+The Chinese Lantern Plant has played important cultural roles in Japan, China, and Europe.

-In Japan, it has been featured in literature and paintings since the Heian period and was grown in temple gardens.
-During the Edo period, its cultivation flourished, and it became a popular ornamental plant.
+In Japan, it has appeared in literature and paintings since the Heian period, and was cultivated in gardens and temples.

-In Europe, Physalis was introduced in the 16th century as a medicinal plant.
-Later, its ornamental value gained recognition, and it became a favored decorative plant.
+In Europe, it was introduced in the 16th century as a medicinal plant, but its ornamental value soon gained recognition.
+Today, it continues to be featured in traditional events and artistic motifs, admired for its unique beauty.

 Gardening Advice